 Structure and Function

-The primary anatomic regions of the spine which are susceptible to infection include the vertebral bodies, the intervertebral disc, and the epidural space.
+The primary anatomic regions of the spine that are susceptible to infection include the vertebral bodies, the intervertebral disc, and the epidural space.
+These distinct anatomic regions have different blood supplies and therefore different capacities to spread infections.
+Of the three, the epidural space is most vascular, followed by the bone; the intervertebral disc is the least vascular.

 The term vertebral osteomyelitis refers to an infection localized to the bones of the vertebral column.
-This usually starts from hematogenous source, that is, arrives to the spine via the blood stream, but can spread directly from a nearby source.
+Vertebral osteomyelitis is usually seeded from a hematogenous source, that is, pathogens circulating in the blood which spread to the bones of the spine.
+If the vertebral bodies become infected, they can lose their structural integrity and collapse, leading to deformity.

 An epidural abscess is a contained collection of purulent fluid in the area between the dura mater and the vertebral bone (see Figure 2).
 The epidural space contains arteries and veins which can be compressed by the abscess.
-An abscess can cause septic thrombophlebitis, which will also impede blood flow.
+An abscess can cause septic thrombophlebitis, which can further impede blood flow.
 A larger abscess can compress the spinal cord and nerve roots directly.

-Although osteomyelitis, discitis and spinal epidural abscesses refer to discrete infection patterns, these conditions can occur in tandem, usually as a progression of a single infectious focus.
-For example, osteomyelitis can extend posteriorly to form an epidural abscess; or osteomyelitis can spread to the adjacent intervertebral disc and vertebral body, causing spondylodiscitis.
+Although osteomyelitis, discitis and spinal epidural abscesses refer to discrete infection patterns, these conditions can overlap when there is a progression of a single infectious focus.
+For example, osteomyelitis can extend posteriorly to form an epidural abscess or it might spread to the adjacent intervertebral disc and vertebral body, causing spondylodiscitis.

-Because there are age-dependent differences in the blood supply of the spine, the age of the patient determines the specific location prone to infections.
-In children, the nucleus pulposis of the intervertebral discs are well-vascularized.
-As such, in children, infection from a distal origin will spread to the nucleus pulposus preferentially.
-In adults, the nucleus pulposis is avascular, whereas the vertebral bodies and end plates have high volume/low velocity blood flow.
-Therefore, in the adult, streaming bacteria are more apt to land in the vertebral bodies.
+The age of the patient influences the specific location prone to infection, as the blood supply to the spine changes with age.
+In children, the nucleus pulposus of each intervertebral disc is well-vascularized.
+Thus, in children, infection from a distal origin will spread to the nucleus pulposus preferentially.
+In adults, the nucleus pulposus is avascular, whereas the vertebral bodies and end plates have a relatively higher volume/low velocity blood flow.
+Therefore, in the adult, streaming bacteria are more apt to land in the bone.

 Beyond arterial hematogenous spread, other modes of infection of the spine include direct inoculation of the spine and contiguous spread from adjacent soft tissues.
 Direct inoculation may occur due to iatrogenic injury during surgery or from penetrating trauma.
-An infected sacral decubitus ulcer or retropharyngeal/retroperitoneal abscess, among others, might be the source of contiguous spread.
-Contiguous spread may be the result of a lung infection or psoas muscle abscess which, left untreated, can extend into the nearby vertebral bodies.
+An infected sacral decubitus ulcer or retropharyngeal/retroperitoneal abscess might be the source of contiguous spread.
+Contiguous spread may also be the result of a lung infection or psoas muscle abscess which, if left untreated, can extend into the nearby vertebral bodies.

-Vertebral osteomyelitis affects the lumbar spine in a majority of cases, but can also affect in the thoracic spine in 30-40% of cases and the cervical spine in about 10% of cases.
-S.aureus is the most common bacteria responsible for vertebral osteomyelitis accounting for 50-65% of cases; staph epidermidis is the second most common organism.
-Other less common organisms include gram negative bacteria (often originating from septic genitourinary or respiratory tract infections), pseudomonas (most common in intravenous drug users), salmonella (sickle cell disease), and Brucella (common in countries where unpasteurized sheep, goat, or camel milk is consumed).
+Vertebral osteomyelitis affects the lumbar spine in a majority of cases.
+The thoracic spine is affected in about 35% of cases and the cervical spine in about 10% of cases.
+S.aureus is the most common bacteria responsible for vertebral osteomyelitis accounting for 50% or more of cases; S.epidermis is the second most common organism.
+Other less common organisms include gram negative bacteria (often originating from septic genitourinary or respiratory tract infections), pseudomonas (most common in intravenous drug users), salmonella (as seen in patients with sickle cell disease), and Brucella (common in countries where unpasteurized sheep, goat, or camel milk is consumed).

 Vertebral osteomyelitis leads to abscess formation in about 20% of cases.
 Spinal epidural abscesses are almost always found due to progression of adjacent osteomyelitis or discitis.